-If you the substantive visa application is refused the BVA gives you 28 days stay after or within which you have to leave.
+If the substantive visa application is refused the BVA gives you 28 days stay after or within which you have to leave.
 With BVA, you can engage in studying or working depending on the substantive visa you had before.

-On the other hand, BVB gives you the permission to travel out of the country so if you need to travel outside the country during the bridging period this is the visa to get.
+On the other hand, BVB gives you permission to travel out of the country so if you need to travel outside the country during the bridging period this is the visa to get.
 Other than the travel authority, this bridging visa Australia works just like BVA.

 The time within one can travel is, however, specified.

 This visa is issued to people who have been in Australia and are yet to obtain a substantive visa.
 They are regarded as illegal immigrants.
 Apply for a substantive visa and the BVC will be granted if your application is viable.